rocket-internet-berlin/RocketTechHandbook/index.md

     SkyRocket -- A newer PHP framework that many of our younger companies are now founded upon.
 Like Alice & Bob, SkyRocket is built at Rocket and provides a lot of important common functionality to help us launch quickly.

+    Steueridentifikationsnummer (also known as Steuer-ID or IDNr) -- The 11-digit number issued to you by the German Tax authorities to administer taxes, etc. You will have this automatically sent to your mailing address within three weeks of successfully registering at the Bürgeramt.
+This number will never change and is always needed by your employer in order to have the correct tax calculated from your income.